Communication includes so much more than just talking — it’s how we connect, understand, and express ourselves.

 Q: How long does a therapy session typically last?

 A: Golden Lotus Therapy offers 30-minute treatment sessions.
-However, evaluation sessions may take between 30 minutes to 1 hour or more depending on need.
+However, evaluation sessions may take between 30 minutes to 1 hour or more, depending on the need.

 Q: What should I expect during a therapy session?

-A: During a therapy session you can expect the therapist to engage your child in various activities and tasks as they work towards the goals of the treatment plan.
+A: During a therapy session, you can expect the therapist to engage your child in various activities and tasks as they work towards the goals of the treatment plan.
 Goals may be targeted through play-based activities, dependent upon the child's interests.
+All treatment sessions include caregiver coaching/support.

 Q: Is teletherapy effective?